mjalen/nix-dot/README.md

-# NixOS Dotfiles
+# NixOS Dotfiles *INCOMPLETE*

 My *hopefully* up to date dotfiles.
-They may not be, purely since I am lazy.
+They may be up-to-date, or they may not be.
+Hopefully I will actually use the rough script I wrote...

 Keep in mind, this setup keeps the following in mind:

 - The laptop of choice is a Thinkpad P51 using hybrid graphics (Nvidia PRIME).
-- Willingness to use the deprecated bumblebee over offloading due to Kaby Lake processor.
+- Willingness to use the deprecated bumblebee option for Intel/Nvidia GPU power-management, over offloading due to incompatibility with my hardware.
-- This repository is located at: `~/doc/nix-dot`.
+- The `nix-dot` script assumes this repository is located at: `~/doc/nix-dot`, since I am too lazy to figure out auto-detection.

+Use the script and files at your own risk!
+Try in a hypervisor before bare-metal if you are intent on using these files.

 # Installing